jenkinsci/datadog-plugin/README.md

 Before enabling Test Visibility, be sure to properly configure the plugin to submit data to Datadog.

 To enable Test Visibility, go to the `Configure` page of the job or pipeline whose tests need to be traced, tick `Enable Datadog Test Visibility` checkbox in the `General` section and save your changes.

+Please bear in mind that Test Visibility is a separate Datadog product that is billed separately.

 ## Data collected